Ecclesiastes Chapter Eight

 Ecclesiastes 8:4-6

-Since a king's word is supreme, who can say to him, 'What are you doing?'
-Whoever obeys his command will come to no harm, and the wise heart will know the proper time and procedure.
-For there is a proper time and procedure for every matter, though a man's misery weighs heavily upon him.
+After all, his word is final; who can challenge him, "Why are you doing that?"
+Whoever obeys his command will never come to harm, and the wise person will know the right time and judgment.
+For to everything there is a right time and a judgment, since people are greatly troubled

 Just as the people in an earthly kingdom must obey their king or face the consequences, so it is with God.
 He gave us free will and will let us make choices as to whether we listen to the Spirit or not.
 If we listen, He will protect us; if we do not, we can get ourselves into situations that can cause us harm.
 The "proper time and procedure" refers to the fact that we can take everything to God in prayer but, when He gives us an answer, we must obey for our own good whether it is the answer we wanted or not.